 This chapter presents the data collected in the study.
 The findings of the pre-project questionnaires are presented in the section 5.2, while the observations during the reading sessions are described in section 5.3.
 Section 5.4 deals with the blog entries published by the pupils and shows a selection of the entries that provided the best impressions of the challenges and achievements of the extensive reading programme.
 Section 5.5 presents the results of the second questionnaire answered by the pupils after the three-month project was completed.
 Section 5.6.1 is devoted to the quantitative data produced by the pupils on ReadTheory, while section 5.6.2 shows the results achieved on ReadTheory by the control group.
-Section 5.7 presents the profiles of the eight focus pupils and each gathers the information from the pre- and post- project questionnaires, the two interviews, the class observation sessions, some significant blog entries, and their results on the ReadTheory webpage.
+Section 5.7 presents the project questionnaires, the two interviews, the class observation sessions, some significant blog entries, and their results on the ReadTheory webpage.
 Section 5.8 provides a short summary of the chapter.